 The Seminary is associated with Providence University College which was founded in 1925 in order to give students “systematic instruction in the Word of God.”
 In 1991 the College and Seminary adopted the name Providence College and Theological Seminary.
 Providence University College has evolved over the years to become a Christian liberal arts college while retaining a strong emphasis in Bible and theology.
 In 2011 it was named Providence University College by the Manitoba Legislature.
 Although the school was originally located in Winnipeg, the University College and the Seminary are now located in Otterburne, about 50 kilometers south of Winnipeg.
-College enrollment is about 300 students.
-The Providence family of schools also includes the English Language Institute which prepares people whose first language is not English to enroll in undergraduate and graduate schools in North America.
+University College enrollment is about 300 students.

-Together with the Providence College, Providence Seminary stimulates over $14 million annually in economic activity in Manitoba.
-With about 260 full-time equivalent college students, 110 full-time equivalent seminary students, and 25 regular faculty members, Providence University College and Seminary is the largest self-standing Christian educational institution in the province.
+Together with the University College, Providence Seminary stimulates over $17 million annually in economic activity in Manitoba.
+With 300 full-time university college students, 175 seminary students, and 27 regular faculty members, Providence University College and Seminary is the largest self-standing Christian educational institution in Manitoba.

 10 College Crescent

 Otterburne, Manitoba, Canada, R0A 1G0